spawnmarvel/learning-docker/README-1-getstarted.md

 What is an image

-* This isolated filesystem, dependencies, scripts etc = image
+* This isolated filesystem, dependencies, scripts etc.

 ## Part 2 Containerize an application